jrmeier/fast-trade/README.md

       {
-         "ref": "short", // indicator to be referred to "name": "ta.ema", // technical analysis function name to be used "timeperiod": 21, // number of ticks to process "df": "close" // which column of the dataframe to look at }
+         "ref": "short", // indicator to be referred to "name": "ta.ema", // technical analysis function name to be used "timeperiod": "21m", // number of ticks to process.
+Default is minutes, but "d" (days) and "h" (hours) are avaliable "df": "close" // which column of the dataframe to look at }
 ```